 '''

 \relative {

 \tempo "" 8 = 96

 d''4 g e c

 }

+() = 96)

 '''

-In a part for an instrument with long periods of rests (see [Full measure rests], page 67), tempo indications sometimes follow each other closely.
-The command \markLengthOn provides extra horizontal space to prevent tempo indications from overlapping, and \markLengthOff restores the default behavior of ignoring tempo marks for horizontal spacing.
+In a part for an instrument with long periods of rests (see [Full measure rests], page 67) it happens quite frequently that tempo indications, rehearsal marks, and text marks sometimes follow each other closely.
+The command \markLengthOn provides extra horizontal (and vertical) space to prevent such marks from horizontal overlapping, often causing unwanted vertical stacking.
+Use \markLengthOff to restore the default behavior of ignoring these marks for the horizontal spacing algorithm.